• Art magazine

 The button symbolizes Google Search's early, playful, and optimistic brand attitude.
 Serendipity, discovery, and a touch of good humor are all important aspects of it.
 This inconspicuous button wasn't simply a logo when it was printed on merchandise; rather, it was a humorous statement known only to those who belonged to the tech-savvy group and understood the special appeal that Google's products possessed in their early days.

-The button concept itself was the result of the bubbly and playful creative energy that was especially prevalent during the search engine giant's pioneering days.
-It was a silly but charming feature that mirrors Google's early mentality.
+The concept of the button itself was the result of the bubbling and playful creative energy that was particularly prevalent in the search engine giant's pioneering days.
+It was a silly but charming feature that reflected Google's early mentality.

 Creativity is king